wp-plugins/wp-to-buffer/readme.txt

 == Changelog ==

+= 2.1.8 =
+* Fix: Stops URLs and images being stripped from some updates to LinkedIn

+= 2.1.7 =
+* Fix: Removed unused addPublishActions function

 = 2.1.6 =
 * Fix: Dashboard widget
 * Fix: Some Posts not adding to Buffer due to meta key check